ethereum/go-ethereum/accounts/scwallet/README.md

   At the end of this process, you will be provided with a PIN, a PUK and a pairing password.
 Write them down, you'll need them shortly.

-  Start `geth` with the `console` command.
+  Start `gpay` with the `console` command.
 You will notice the following warning:

   ```
   WARN [04-09|16:58:38.898] Failed to open wallet                    url=keycard://044def09                          err="smartcard: pairing password needed"
   ```

   Write down the URL (`keycard://044def09` in this example).
-Then ask `geth` to open the wallet:
+Then ask `gpay` to open the wallet:

   ```
   > personal.openWallet("keycard://044def09", "pairing password")